OfficeDev/office-ui-fabric-js/src/documentation/pages/Callout/Callout.md

 This component has only the default state.

 ## Using this component
-1. Confirm that you have references to Fabric's CSS on your page:
+1. Confirm that you have references to Fabric's CSS and JavaScript on your page:
     ```
     <head>
         <link rel="stylesheet" href="fabric.min.css">
         <link rel="stylesheet" href="fabric.components.min.css">
+        <script src="fabric.min.js"></script>
     </head>
     ```
 2. Copy the HTML from one of the samples above into your page.
 For example: